ckat3/zmk-config/README.md

 being based on bépo instead of qwerty (ugh) or azerty (EUGH), it also gives you access to several rarer symbols. i can't say i use any of them on a regular basis, except for the narrow non-breaking space for french. (as to bépo's chic inverted comma, i think i threw that out the window.)

-shouldn't be much of a hassle to adapt it to something else, anyway. the `.keymap` has a few macros that might be useful to anyone.
+shouldn't be much of a hassle to adapt it to something else, anyway — provided the code is legible, which i haven't always been polite enough to ensure! either way, the `.keymap` has a few macros that could be useful for other projects too.

 feel free to fork and/or steal ideas, and let me know what you think!